-*- coding: utf-8 -*-

 subnetworks apex-to-outlet.

-The SubN is an NxM matrix, where N is number of nodes and M is the number
+The SubN is an NxM matrix, where N is number of nodes and M is number

 of outlets.
 For each mth outlet, its contributing subnetwork is given by